 Lower Energy Consumption during Production

-FRP manufacturing processes often require less energy compared to the production of traditional materials like steel or concrete.
+FRP manufacturing processes often require less energy than producing traditional materials like steel or concrete.
 This reduced energy consumption contributes to a lower carbon footprint for FRP products.
-FRP's insulating properties can contribute to energy savings when used in applications such as building envelopes, leading to reduced heating and cooling costs.
+FRP's insulating properties can contribute to energy savings when used in applications such as building envelopes, thereby reducing heating and cooling costs.

 Lifecycle Thinking